mw75/Vertorix_VT1100_Mini/README.md

 3. Find the Vertorix VT100 Library and click the install button;

 ### Running the Examples
-It is possible to interchange the board types, they can all join the same network.

 1. Open the Example Sketches from the menu:
 ```sh